alan-whitman/CS2450GroupProject/README.md

 - 10 - READ:

-  - Prompt the user to input an integer between -9999 and 9999, then store it in the memort location indicated by the operand.
+  - Prompt the user to input an integer between -9999 and 9999, then store it in the memory location of the operand.

   - Example: 10050 will prompt the user to input an integer, then store the result in memory location 50.